biocore/songbird/README.md

 ### Okay, so *how* should I adjust parameters to get my model to fit properly?

 It's recommended to start with a small formula (with only a few variables in the model) and increase from there, because it makes debugging easier. **If your graphs are going down but not exponentially and not plateauing**, you should consider increasing the number of iterations by increasing `--epochs`/`--p-epochs`.
-(For more information about specifying formulas, see <a href="#specifying-a-formula">this section</a>.)
+(See <a href="#specifying-a-formula">this section on specifying formulas</a> for more information.)

 **If your graphs are going down but then going back up**, this suggests overfitting; try reducing the number of variables in your formula, or reducing `--differential-prior`/`--p-differential-prior`.
 As a rule of thumb, you should try to keep the number of metadata categories less than 10% the number of samples (e.g. for 100 samples, no more than 10 metadata categories).